SciKit-Surgery/scikit-surgerytutorial01/doc/01_VTK_Overlay_App.rst

 00 - Simple overlay application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using your favourite text editor or Python development environment,
+Using your favourite text editor or Python development environment (e.g., `pycharm`_, `vscode`_, etc),
-create a new file called vtkoverlay_app.py or similar.
+create a new file called vtkoverlay_app.py or similar under a new directory applications or your preferred name.

 Start with some import statements